grpc/proposal/A51-custom-backend-metrics.md

 There is no need to wait for the final status from the server in this case.

 ## Rationale
-For per-query, we support both utilization and request cost metrics reporting.
+For per-request, we support both utilization and request cost metrics reporting.
 For OOB, we only support utilization metrics, not request cost metrics.
 That is because to report request cost via OOB, at the server side, we need to identify which client the request cost reports is generated from and associate it with the corresponding OOB stream in order to deliver the